cube3power/atsd/api/data/series/aggregate.md

 ## Overview

-Splits the interval into periods and calculates statistics for each periods.
+Splits the interval into periods and calculates statistics for each period.

-Aggregation process:
+The aggregation process is implemented as follows:

 1. Load detailed data within the specified `startDate` and `endDate` into each series separately. <br>`startDate` is inclusive and `endDate` is exclusive.
-2. Split each series' time:value array into periods based on [alignment](period.md#alignment) parameter.
+2. Split each series' `time:value` array into periods based on [alignment](period.md#alignment) parameter.
 3. Discard periods if its start time is earlier than `startDate`.
-4. Apply [statistical function](../../../api/data/aggregation.md) to values in each period and return a modified time:value array for each series where time is the period start time and value is the result of the statistical function.
+4. Apply [statistical function](../../../api/data/aggregation.md) to values in each period and return a modified `time:value` array for each series where time is the period start time and value is the result of the statistical function.

 ## Fields